tigrlilly/Time-s-Splitter/README.md

 PREREQUISITES
 Before you get started, you will need to request an API-key to the New York Times, or any source of your choosing, and any software to write a CSV to.
-The API-key that I used from the Times was their Article Search API that amy be found here, https://developer.nytimes.com/article_search_v2.json Import your requests, json (in the case of the New York Times api), and csv.
+The API-key that I used from the Times was their Article Search API that may be found here, https://developer.nytimes.com/article_search_v2.json Import your requests, json (in the case of the New York Times api), and csv.